castier1/debugger-Project/README.md

 	PGID    to print the Parent GID
-	pwd     to print the absolute path of the program to analyse file    to print the name of the source code file meta    to print all the metadata of the file to analyse (file type, mode, owner, file size, times) file    to print the list of all the dynamic librairies loaded fd      to print all the file descriptor opened func    to print all the function of the program to analyse dump [<func>]    to dump all the program or just a given function (need objdump) syscall to check if there is a syscall at the time next    to jump (= run the program) to the next syscall instruction analyse >>> PID
+	pwd     to print the absolute path of the program to analyse file    to print the name of the source code file meta    to print all the metadata of the file to analyse (type, mode, owner, size, time) file    to print the list of all the dynamic librairies loaded fd      to print all the file descriptor opened func    to print all the function of the program to analyse dump [<func>]    to dump all the program or just a given function (need objdump) syscall [all]    to check if there is a syscall at the time (if 'all' option, then run and print all the syscall of the program) next    to jump to the next syscall instruction analyse >>> PID
 	 71776
 analyse >>> PPID